kabs-d/KARL-on-Videos/docs/experiment_1_object_read_attention.md

 ## First-Frame Maps: `video_1614`

-This second clip gives another first-frame check that the read maps are not all diffuse: several selected latent indices place most of their mass on visually distinct cup/table regions.
+This second clip gives another first-frame check that the read attention maps are not all diffuse: several selected latent indices place most of their mass on visually distinct cup/table regions.

 <table>
   <tr>